StavromularBeta/Cannabase/README.md

 # Cannabase

-This database keeps track of the Cannabis jobs for MB laboratories.
+Cannabase is a TKinter window to a sqlite database.
+This database can be used to keep track of submitted jobs to an analytical laboratory.